BarrySong97/nest-prisma-starter/README.md

 ## notice

-> Don't use prisma client command dirrectly.
+> Don't use prisma client command directly.
 > Because prisma doesn't support different .env files, so we use `./scripts/prisma.js` to loaded different .env files.

 using prisma client command like this below